Getting Your CCW in Las Vegas

 Complete the mandatory 8-hour certified basic firearms training class at a qualified instructional facility.
 You’ll receive detailed classroom instruction that covers everything from the most comfortable holster designs to the legalities of pulling your gun in public.
 This class is designed to satisfy the state of Nevada requirements and should be your jumping off point in terms of firearms-related classroom instruction.
 The Range 702 offers CCW classes in Las Vegas with detailed classroom instruction and range qualification with a Certified Firearms Instructor.

 Qualify with your own handgun.
-You’ll need to bring your own handgun and 30-rounds of ammunition.
+You’ll need to bring your own handgun and rounds.
 A certified instructor at your school of choice will observe you safely handle, load, and shoot your selected handgun.
 You’ll need to demonstrate safe and proficient handling prior to the instructor signing off.

 Submit the CCW application to the Las Vegas Metro Police Department’s CCW unit – which you’ll have to do in person at either of the following locations: 5880 Cameron St. Las Vegas, NV 89118 or 400 S. Martin Luther King Blvd, Bldg.
 C Las Vegas, NV 89106 You’ll have your picture taken and get fingerprinted.
 You’ll need the certified application from your instructional facility prior to showing up for pictures and prints.